What a great response from Irish Cycling Campaign members countrywide in Ensuring Ireland’s Bike Riders are Lit Up This Winter!

 I might potentially be interested – what do I do?

 If you want to find out more, you can contact our Board Chairperson Mairead Forsythe for an informal chat.
-If you are ready to throw your hat in the ring, please complete this nomination form by 15 November 2024.
+If you are ready to throw your hat in the ring, please complete this nomination form by (the extended deadline of) Wed 20 November 2024.
 We are very much looking forward to hearing from you!

 The hosts of the previous Erasmus+ Generations Cycling for Inclusion and Climate Action project trips that Irish Cycling Campaign took part in set incredibly high standards with their stimulating programmes and by looking after their guests so well, so we were a little nervous in ICC in devising a Dublin programme that could match the quality of the previous ones.
 We were keen to ensure that everyone had rich and educational experiences of our capital city and surrounds.